2019 SHITBOX RALLY TERMS AND CONDITIONS

 - To claim the Car Amount, each team must complete a refund form and send this to the Cancer Council.
 Any claimed refund(s) will be transferred into the team’s designated account.

 - At the end of the Rally Period, each team must donate the car(s) used in Shitbox Rally to the Shitbox Rally Organisers.
 All donated cars will form part of an auction to be organized by the Shitbox Rally Organisers and Manheim Pty Ltd ABN 089 074 206.
-Any proceeds raised from the sale of a team’s car(s) will contribute to that team’s final Fundraising Amount.
+Any proceeds raised from the sale of a team’s car(s) will contribute to the overall Fundraising Amount.

 - Participants must comply with all applicable laws and regulations of each State and Territory through which they travel during the Shitbox Rally, including without limitation, all speed regulations, laws of the road, laws relating to the safety of cars used and laws relating to the possession or use of alcohol, drugs or other prohibited substances.